Haivision/srt/docs/API/API-socket-options.md

 In live mode a single call to the `srt_send\*` function may only send data that fit in one packet.
-This size is defined by the `SRTO_PAYLOADSIZE` option (defult: 1316), and it is also the size of the data in a single UDP packet.
+This size is defined by the `SRTO_PAYLOADSIZE` option (default: 1316), and it is also the size of the data in a single UDP packet.
 To save memory space, you may want then to set `SRTO_MSS` in live mode to a value for which the "remaining space" matches the `SRTO_PAYLOADSIZE` value (for the default value of 1316 this will be 1360 for IPv4 and 1372 for IPv6).
 For